 Mr. Langone is a Director, stockholder, and Chairman of the Board of Salem National Corporation.
-In fiscal year 2004, the Company paid Salem Leasing Corporation, a wholly owned subsidiary of Salem National Corporation, \$3,112,804 on leases of tractors and trailers, and for services thereto.
+In fiscal year 2005, the Company paid Salem Leasing Corporation, a wholly owned subsidiary of Salem National Corporation, \$3,402,008 on leases of tractors and trailers, and for services thereto.
 The terms of the Company's leases with Salem Leasing Corporation are, in Management's opinion, no less favorable than the Company would have been able to negotiate with an independent third party for similar equipment and services.

-Mr. Orr's son, Donald Fraser Orr, Jr., is the General Manager of the Company's Polyester Business Unit, and earned an aggregate salary and bonus of approximately \$157,000 for his services during fiscal 2004 (the bonus portion of his compensation was based upon certain predetermined performance criteria for the Polyester Business Unit).
-Donald Fraser Orr, Jr. is not an executive officer of the Company.
+Mr. Orr's son, Donald Fraser Orr, Jr., is the General Manager of the Company's Polyester Business Unit, and earned an aggregate salary and bonus of approximately \$202,599 for his services during fiscal 2005.
+Donald Fraser Orr, Jr. is not considered an executive officer of the Company.